The Mind-Body Medical Group offers integrative health care, which means that we focus on the...

 Once you begin to honor the divinity within, everyone around you will also begin to look different.
 You will find it easier to realize your intentions because when you orient yourself in the field of love, constrictions naturally dissolve.

 If your current perceptions aren’t bringing you the love, happiness, and fulfillment you desire, I invite you to experiment with your gift of conscious awareness, noticing where you are putting your attention, and making conscious choices to shift your perceptions.
 Don’t put it off.
 As the Sufi poet Rumi writes, “Time is a factory where we all slave away, earning enough love to break our own chains.”

 None of us knows how long our existence on this planet will last, and we don’t want to wait.
 We have the ability to experience our spiritual loving essence in a way that promotes compassion, empathy, and self-awareness.

 Why not do it now?

-Dr. Tim Brieske is a board-certified family physician, mind-body healing expert, a staff physician at the Chopra Center for Wellbeing.
-With his characteristic compassion, wisdom, and lighthearted nature, he provides medical consultations for guests and patients and offers mind-body guidance at the Center’s events and programs, including the Perfect Health program and the Healing the Heart workshop.
+Tim Brieske, M.D. is a board-certified family physician, mind-body healing expert, and core member of the Chopra Center medical staff.
+With his characteristic compassion, wisdom, and lighthearted nature, he provides medical consultations for guests and patients and offers mind-body guidance at the Center’s events and programs.
 He also teaches the healing tools and techniques of Ayurveda and leads walking meditations in nature.